Art Movements

 Massive stone churches and sculpted portals — the first international style of medieval Europe.

-Light as theology — the engineering revolution that produced ribbed vaults and luminous glass.
+Light as theology — the engineering revolution that produced ribbed vaults, flying buttresses, and luminous glass.

 Related Sections